PaNOSC-ViNYL/ase/doc/ase/thermochemistry.rst

 :math:`I_\text{A}` through :math:`I_\text{C}` are the three principle moments of inertia for a non-linear molecule. :math:`I` is the degenerate moment of inertia for a linear molecule. :math:`\sigma` is the symmetry number of the molecule.

-The ideal-gas free energy is then just calculated from the combination of the enthalpy and entropy:
+The ideal-gas Gibbs free energy is then just calculated from the combination of the enthalpy and entropy:

 .. math ::
    G(T,P) = H(T) - T\, S(T,P)